-Various aims of research in personalised medicine include development of new medicines, optimise, optimisation of existing therapies as well as the detection and treatment of rare diseases.
-Research in this field is conducted both at the national and international levels.
-With its two federal institutes of technology (ETHZ and EPFL) and university research centres, Switzerland is very well positioned compared to other countries.
+Among other things, research in the area of personalised medicine focuses on the development of new drugs, the optimisation of therapies and the detection and treatment of rare diseases.
+Due to the ever-increasing amounts of data being generated in life sciences and medicine, this area of research is becoming more important both nationally and internationally.
+With the two federal institutes of technology (ETHZ and EPFL) and university research centres, Switzerland is well-positioned in this area of research compared to other countries.